-Succeeding during the Pandemic, Part 3: Cognitive and Metacognitive Learning Strategies
+Succeeding in Grad School, Part 3: Cognitive and Metacognitive Learning Strategies

-As covered in Part 1 of this series, learning remotely during the COVID 19 pandemic poses several challenges for graduate students.
-While some of these challenges are unique to the pandemic, others derive from problems posed by graduate study in general, such as how to effectively read and “digest” large volumes of academic text.
+As covered in Part 2 of this series, graduate students may face various challenges during their academic programs.
+While some of these challenges are unique to the student, others derive from problems posed by graduate study in general, such as how to effectively read and “digest” large volumes of academic text.
 Some relevant strategies are discussed briefly in “Managing Time and Stress.”
 But now might be a good time to review learning strategies and study skills in more detail.

 An analogy from athletics can help explain why graduate students should review seemingly elementary topics like study skills.
 John Wooden, the legendary college basketball coach, started off each season by reminding players how to properly tie their shoes to avoid sprains and blisters.
 The point of this exercise was to ensure that all players, regardless of talent or previous experience, had solid fundamentals.
 Similarly, it can be helpful to review fundamental study skills at any stage of one’s academic career.